AaryAd26/90DaysOfDevOps/2026/day-42/day-42-runners.md

 <br></br>
 Write in your notes: Why does it matter that runners come with tools pre-installed?

--Certain tools & languages needs to be pre-installed for smooth & fast workflow run.
+- Certain tools & languages needs to be pre-installed for smooth & fast workflow run.
 For example, code checkout needs git, building needs docker.
 It saves writing long setup steps & installing them.

 ---

 ### Task 3: Set Up a Self-Hosted Runner